dimitri/pgloader/pgloader.1.md

 	    postgresql://unix:/tmp:54321/dbname

+    The *netloc* defaults to the value of the `PGHOST` environement variable, and if it is unset, to either the default `unix` socket path when running on a Unix system, and `localhost` otherwise.

   - *dbname*

 	Should be a proper identifier (letter followed by a mix of letters, digits and the punctuation signs comma (`,`), dash (`-`) and underscore (`_`).

+    When ommited, the *dbname* defaults to the value of the environment variable `PGDATABASE`, and if that is unset, to the *user* value as determined above.

   - The only optionnal parameter should be a possibly qualified table name.